OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 The value of the `uri` name/value pair MUST be present and MUST be the canonical URI identifying the entity.

-The `type` name/value pair MUST be included if the Entity's EntityType is part of an inheritance hierarchy, as described in <ref>CSDL</ref>.
-If the EntityType is not part of an inheritance hierarchy, then the `type` name/value pair MAY be included.
-The value of the `type` name/value pair MUST be the namespace qualified name of the Entity's EntityType.
+The `type` name/value pair MUST be included if the entity's type is part of an inheritance hierarchy, as described in <ref>CSDL</ref>.
+If the entity type is not part of an inheritance hierarchy, then the `type` name/value pair MAY be included.
+The value of the `type` name/value pair MUST be the namespace qualified name of the entity's type.

 The `etag` name/value pair MAY be included.
-When included, it MUST represent the concurrency token associated with the Entity <ref>ETag</ref>.
+When included, it MUST represent the concurrency token associated with the entity <ref>ETag</ref>.
 When present, this value MUST be used instead of the <ref>ETag HTTP header</ref>.

 The `id` name/value pair MAY be included if the server is using OData 2.0 and MUST be included if the server is using OData 3.0.

 The value of the `properties` name/value pair MUST be a JSON object.
-It SHOULD contain a name/value pair for each NavigationProperty.
-See [Representing NavigationProperty Metadata](#representingnavigationpropertymetadata) for details.
+It SHOULD contain a name/value pair for each navigation property.
+See [Representing Navigation Property Metadata](#representingnavigationpropertymetadata) for details.

 The `actions` name/value pair MAY be included in a response if the server is advertising actions.
 See [Entity Metadata for Actions](#entitymetadataforactions) for details.